Mr Nobody Against Putin: Critical response

 IndieWire published a positive review, giving the film a grade of "A-" and praising the documentary for its undercover footage of life inside Russia.
 The Guardian was similarly positive and praised Talankin for his bravery in capturing footage.
 The Daily Beast and Variety also published positive reviews.
 The A.V.
 Club was more critical, noting that the film's focus on a single school made it feel limited in scope and that several narrative threads were dropped as the film continued.
+Owen Matthews, writing for The Independent, was also critical, stating that the Russian government did not take as much offence to token acts of protest as Mr Nobody appears to portray, while also noting that the film shows more of the widespread political apathy and compliance that contributes to Putin's totalitarian rule than defiance – a problem raised by many Ukrainian viewers.